top of page

 1. The Magic of Deep Breathing (Seriously, It Works!)

-When life feels like it’s closing in and your obligations are competing with your ever-growing to-do list, it’s not uncommon for your body to go into fight, flight, freeze—or fawn mode, courtesy of your amygdala—the part of your brain that’s all about survival.
-To calm things down, you need to let your brain know you’re safe, and one of the quickest ways to do this is through deep breathing.
+When the walls feel like their closing in and your obligations are competing with your ever-growing to-do list, it’s not uncommon for your body to go into fight, flight, freeze—or fawn mode.
+To calm things down, it helps to let your brain know that all is OK - that there's no danger lurking around the corner, and one of the quickest ways to do this is through deep breathing.

 Pro tip: Try taking a longer exhale than inhale.
 For example, if you inhale to a count of 4, exhale to a count of 6.
 This signals to your brain that everything’s okay and helps bring you back to a calm, focused state.
 (One of my favorite apps for breathing exercises is called Breathwrk.)